Konta Zone

 Konta, previously called Ela, is a zone in the Southwest Region of Ethiopia.
-It is named after Konta people who speak the dialects called Kontatsuwa, Omotic languages.
-Before joining to Southwest Ethiopia Regional states, Konta was special woreda.
-This zone is bordered on the south by the Omo River which separates it from the Gamo Zone, Gofa Zone, and Selamgo woreda, Debub Omo Zone, on the west by the Keffa Zone, on the north by Oromia Region,Dedo and Mancho woreda, and on the east by the Dawro Zone; the Denchya River defines the southern part of the boundary with the Keficho Shekicho Zone.
-The administrative center is Ameya; other towns include Chida.
+It is named after Konta people who speak the dialects called Kontatsuwa which is one of Omotic languages.
+Before joining to Southwest Ethiopia Regional State, Konta was special woreda.
+This zone is bordered on the southeast by the Omo River which separates it from Gofa Zone, on the south by Debub Omo Zone, on the west by the Keffa Zone, on the north by Jimma Zone, and on the east by the Dawro Zone; the Denchya River defines the southern part of the boundary with the Keficho Shekicho Zone.
+The administrative center of the zone is Amaya.
+Other town include Chida.

 Overview

 According to a 2004 report, Konta had 51 kilometers of all-weather roads and 98 kilometers of dry-weather roads, for an average road density of 66 kilometers per 1000 square kilometers.
 This zone is part of a region characterized by hills, and is not suitable for grazing or cultivation, but farmers cultivate the sloping land, leading to erosion and reduced soil fertility.
 Important food crops include enset, sweet potatoes, taro and beans, while important cash crops are maize, teff and pulses.

 Originally Konta was part of the Semien (North) Omo Zone, and the 1994 national census counted its inhabitants as part of that Zone.
 However friction between the various ethnic groups in this Zone and despite the efforts of the ruling party to emphasize the need to co-ordinate, consolidate, and unify the smaller ethnic units to achieve the "efficient use of scarce government resources", eventually led to the division of the Zone in 2000, and reorganizing Konta as a special woreda.